Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Linear-LLM-SCM Framework

 \subsection{Prompt for Node Level Function Parametrization}

-Designing the interaction between LLMs and DAGs is critical.
-Our current approach traverses the DAG node-by-node; for each variable, the LLM receives descriptions of only its direct parents to determine functional parameterization.
-While one could pass the entire graph via text representations (e.g., DAGitty by ~\cite{dagtty2017} or Mermaid by~\cite{mermaid2014}) or feed entire DAGs into visual language models, we chose the parent-child template based on Occam’s Razor.
-This focus on local structures also aligns with recent benchmarks \citep{bynum2025languagemodelscausaleffect, nafar2025extractingprobabilisticknowledgelarge}.
+Our framework traverses a DAG.
+For each node, the LLM receives descriptions of its direct parents.
+While one could pass the entire graph via text representations (e.g., DAGitty by ~\cite{dagtty2017} or Mermaid by~\cite{mermaid2014}) or feed entire DAGs into visual language models, we chose the parent-child template instead.
+This focus on local structures aligns with recent work~\citep{bynum2025languagemodelscausaleffect, nafar2025extractingprobabilisticknowledgelarge}.

 Our prompt includes the names and short descriptions of the target variable and its direct parents, alongside formatting instructions.
-Figure~\ref{fig:prompt_template} shows an example of a prompt for a parent-child local structure.
-The prompt is consisting of three parts: First, expert persona, a summary of the phenomenon of interest, and variable units are introduced to the LLM.
+On a high level, the prompt consists of three parts: First, domain expert persona (e.g., expert in consumer behaviour), a summary of the phenomenon of interest (e.g., `` Cachexia is a complicated metabolic syndrome related to...''), and variable units are introduced to the LLM.
 Next, the parameterization task, linear equation template, and variable ranges appear.
-Finally, the LLM is informed of the output format, which starts with the thought process and ends with the parameterization result as a string.
-This process corresponds to line 4 of Algorithm~\ref{alg:benchmarking}.
+Finally, the LLM is informed of the output format, which starts with the thought process (\emph{reasoning tokens}) and ends with the parameterization result as a string.
+Appendix~\ref{app:framework_details} Algorithm~\ref{alg:benchmarking} includes details of this process as line 4, and Figure~\ref{fig:prompt_template} shows an example of a prompt for a parent-child local structure.